frankfarrell/multiplexor/README.md

 1. Request ordering: Eg if there is an update and a read for the same resource in one request, which one should happen first?
 2. Handle headers
 3. NB: Security, at the servlet level and per resource level too

+## See also
+1) Linkedin's restli has some method for multiplexing REST requests, but documentation doesn't seem to exist for add and you need use it within the context of Restli.
+Could be a good fit for a microservice architecture: [code on github](https://github.com/linkedin/rest.li/tree/master/restli-client/src/main/java/com/linkedin/restli/client/multiplexer)